Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 The attack came on what was supposed to have been a normal news day — and, for many staff members, a recovery period after covering Maryland's primary elections on Tuesday.
 Before the shooting, the big news Thursday was a planned event: Induction Day at the U.S. Naval Academy.

-As news of the shooting erupted, staff members who weren't at the office rushed to learn what had happened, and to report on it.
+As news of the shooting erupted, staff members who weren't at the office rushed to learn what had happened — and to report on it.
 Photojournalist Joshua McKerrow documented the scene as he arrived.

 Police response for shooting in my newsroom. @capgaznews. pic.twitter.com/0O1LtlXdps— Joshua McKerrow (@joshuamckerrow) June 28, 2018